microsoft/nni/docs/en_US/NAS/retiarii/Tutorial.rst

     }
   )

-``label`` is used by mutator to identify this placeholder, ``related_info`` is included in this placeholder node for mutator to get more mutation related information.
-A complete example code can be found in :githublink:`Mnasnet base model <test/retiarii_test/mnasnet/base_mnasnet.py>`.
+``label`` is used by mutator to identify this placeholder, ``related_info`` is the information that are required by mutator.
+As ``related_info`` is a dict, it could include any information that users want to put to pass it to user defined mutator.
+The complete example code can be found in :githublink:`Mnasnet base model <test/retiarii_test/mnasnet/base_mnasnet.py>`.

 Explore the Defined Model Space
 -------------------------------